fdformula/MathlyLua/IDE - Lite XL/readme.md

   Ctrl-.           to run all code in the editor (HTML file? open it in a browser)
 ```

-&rArr; Microsoft Windows users may download on this very page the file, `cudatext-for-mathly-win-*.7z`.
-It includes a text editor, CudaText, with Lua 5.4.8 and
+&rArr; Microsoft Windows users may download on this very page the file, `lite-xl-*-for-mathly-windows.7z`.
+It includes a text editor, Lite XL, with Lua 5.4.8 and
 Mathly integrated.
 Run [7zip](https://7-zip.org/) to extract it to C:\ (the root directory of the C drive). <em>Do not change the name of the folder,
 `C:\cygwin`</em>.

 &rArr; Linux users?
-For most Linux distributions, download the file, [cudatext-for-mathly-linux.tar.gz](https://github.com/fdformula/MathlyLua/blob/main/cudatext-for-mathly-linux.tar.gz).
-For other distributions like Fedora, download the file, [cudatext-for-mathly-linux-RARE.tar.gz](https://github.com/fdformula/MathlyLua/blob/main/cudatext-for-mathly-linux-RARE.tar.gz).
+For most Linux distributions, download the file, `lite-xl-*-for-mathly-linux.tar.gz`.
+For other distributions like Fedora, download the file,
+`lite-xl-*-for-mathly-linux-RARE.tar.gz`.
 Expand the downloaded file and refer to the included file, `note.txt`, for other steps.

 &rArr; MacOS users?
-Download the file, [cudatext-for-mathly-macosx.tar.gz](https://github.com/fdformula/MathlyLua/blob/main/cudatext-for-mathly-macos.tar.gz).
+Download the file, `lite-xl-*-for-mathly-macos-intel.tar.gz`.
 Expand the downloaded file
 and refer to the included file, `note.txt`, for other steps.